 When Ma was in her early twenties, my grandfather received a scholarship from Bhavnagar state, one of 500 princely kingdoms in India during British rule, to do his PhD on the role of skepticism in the development of knowledge, at University College in London.

 ‘Maybe I can go with you to study as well?’
 Ma suggested.

 ‘I’d love to take you,’ Dada said, ‘but my scholarship’s a pittance, we can’t afford it.’

 ‘What if I get one too?’
 A look of steely determination crossed Ma’s face.

 ‘How are you going to get a scholarship?’
-Dada wanted Ma to join him, but he knew their financial resources would not stretch far enough for them both to study in the UK.
+Dada wanted Ma to join him, but he knew their financial resources would not stretch far enough for them both to study in the United Kingdom.

 ‘I’m here to meet Sir Prabhashankar Pattani,’ Ma said to the security guard, looking directly into his eyes.
-Sir Pattani, who had funded the education of many Indian students at schools such as the Massachusetts Institute of Technology, was at that time the Prime Minister or Diwan of Bhavnagar.
+Sir Prabhashankar Pattani, who had funded the education of many Indian students at schools such as the Massachusetts Institute of Technology, was the Prime Minister or Diwan of Bhavnagar.

 ‘Do you have an appointment?’ the security guard said.

 ‘No, but I urgently need to see him.’
 Ma was not leaving until she had accomplished her mission.